AI-Format-Foundation/AIV-Standard/LEGAL-DISCLAIMER.md

-# LEGAL DISCLAIMER (AIV Standard)
+# LEGAL DISCLAIMER
+(AIFV Standard — AI First Exchange / AIFX)

-The AI Format Foundation does not provide legal advice.
+The **AI First Exchange (AIFX)** does not provide legal advice.

-Guidance in this repository reflects general interpretations of copyright policies for AI-assisted works as of the publication date.
+The materials in this repository are provided for **informational and documentation purposes only** and reflect general, non-authoritative interpretations of issues related to AI-assisted video workflows as of the publication date.

-Creators must consult qualified legal professionals for formal advice.

-The Foundation:
+Creators and users of the AIFV format are responsible for consulting qualified legal professionals regarding copyright, licensing, ownership, and compliance with applicable laws.

+## Scope of Responsibility

+AIFX:
-- Does not confirm copyright eligibility
+- Does **not** determine or confirm copyright eligibility
-- Does not guarantee legal protection
+- Does **not** guarantee legal protection or enforce rights
-- Does not validate metadata provided by creators
+- Does **not** validate or verify creator-supplied metadata
-- Is not liable for legal outcomes based on AIV usage

-The AIV Standard exists solely to improve transparency and document the human component of AI-generated video.
+- Does **not** assume liability for legal outcomes arising from the use of AIFV specifications, tools, or documentation

+## Purpose of the AIFV Standard

+The **AI First Video Format (AIFV)** exists solely to:
+- Document declared metadata and workflow context
+- Improve transparency in AI-assisted video creation
+- Support interoperable, AI-first video exchange

+AIFV does **not** replace legal systems, courts, or statutory determinations of authorship, ownership, or rights.

+Use of the AIFV standard constitutes acknowledgment of these limitations.